omega-gg/VBML/channel.md

 times and gives access to the attached feeds or playlists.

-Although [tevolution](https://omega.gg/tevolution) might refer to the [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen) client, a tevolution channel is the actual content itself.
-Effectively mapping an entire week of broadcasting into a single VBML text file.
+Although [tevolution](https://omega.gg/tevolution) might refer to the [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen) client, a tevolution channel is the actual content itself: Effectively mapping an entire week of broadcasting into a single VBML text file.

 ## Samples